-By creating comfortable streets for the increased numbers of people and prioritising people over vehicles by: (i) Widening footways,
+By creating comfortable streets for the increased numbers of people and prioritising people over vehicles by: (i) Widening footways, removing clutter and facilitating easier crossings. (ii) Handing back space to pedestrians for those parts of the day or week when it is not needed for other purposes.

-- (i) Widening footways, removing clutter and facilitating easier crossings. (ii) Handing back space to pedestrians for those parts of the day or week when it is not needed for other purposes. - More attractive space in our streets
+• More attractive space in our streets